 Executive Board Member

-Bernhard Lehmann is an agricultural and food economist.
-He is Vice-Chairman StC HLPE at the UN Committee World Food Security and Nutrition (CFS) and a member of the Foundation Council Research Institute of Organic Agriculture (FIBL).
+Bernard Lehmann is an Agricultural and Food Economist.
+He is the Chairman of the Steering Committee of the High-Level Panel of Experts at the UN Committee on World Food Security and Nutrition (CFS) and a member of the Foundation Council of the Swiss Research Institute of Organic Agriculture (FIBL).

 Rene Castro Salazar

 Rene Castro Salazar is the FAO Representative to the Executive Board and has no voting rights.